-This month for our Member Spotlight series, we are highlighting Alejandra Ruiz, the Executive Director of the Youth Engagement Fund at NEO Philanthropy.
-Alejandra started with the Youth Engagement Fund at the end of 2018 and is one of our newest members.
-Join us in welcoming Alejandra!
+Today, we are highlighting Alejandra Ruiz, the Executive Director of the Youth Engagement Fund.
+Alejandra started with the Youth Engagement Fund at the end of 2018 and soon after became actively involved with FCCP.
+Last year, Alejandra joined FCCP’s Advisory Board and is supporting our work with a unique eye toward youth engagement and racial justice.

 Q: For those who don’t know you, tell us a little about your journey into philanthropy.
 What drew you to your work with the Youth Engagement Fund (YEF)?